lmucs/grapevine/README.md

 ## About

 It was created as part of the CMSI 401 class at Loyola Marymount University during the fall 2015 semester.
-Check out the [wiki](https://github.com/lmucs/grapevine/wiki) and the (TODO final presentation).
+Check out the [wiki](https://github.com/lmucs/grapevine/wiki) and the [final presentation](http://rtoal.github.io/cmsi401-fall2015-presentation/#/18).

 **The Team**